 Neighborhood Indicators in CoreData.nyc present information for the entire City of New York, for each of the five boroughs, and for the neighborhoods within each borough.
 The city defines neighborhoods by dividing the boroughs into 59 community districts (CDs); the US Census Bureau, however, divides the boroughs into 55 Public Use Micro Areas, or sub-borough areas (SBAs).
 CoreData.nyc provides data for CDs where available, but otherwise employs data at the SBA level.
 The term neighborhood refers to both CDs and SBAs.

-Borough: New York City consists of five boroughs: the Bronx, Brooklyn, Manhattan, Queens, and Staten Island, which are also counties (Bronx, Kings, New York, Queens, and Richmond, respectively).
+Borough: New York City consists of five boroughs: the Bronx, Brooklyn, Manhattan, Queens, and Staten Island.
 Each borough is represented by a borough president, an elected official who advises the mayor on issues related to his or her borough and, along with the borough board, makes recommendations concerning land use and the allocation of public services.
+Each borough is also a county.
+Counties are legal entities with boundaries defined by state law.

-Sub-Borough Area (SBA): Sub-borough areas are geographic units created by the US Census Bureau for the administration of the New York City Housing and Vacancy Survey and were designed to have similar boundaries to those of community districts.
-These same areas are also defined by the US Census Bureau as Public Use Microdata Areas (PUMAs), so we are able to use the two terms interchangeably.
+Sub-Borough Area (SBA): Sub-borough areas are geographic units created by the U.S. Census Bureau for the administration of the New York City Housing and Vacancy Survey and were designed to have similar boundaries to those of community districts.
+These same areas are also defined by the U.S. Census Bureau as Public Use Microdata Areas (PUMAs), so we are able to use the two terms interchangeably.
+Sub-borough areas are referred to using a three-digit number, where the first digit signifies the borough (we number boroughs in alphabetical order, with the Bronx being 1 and Staten Island being 5).
 There are 59 community districts in New York City but only 55 sub-borough areas.
-The US Census Bureau combined four pairs of community districts in creating the sub-borough areas to improve sampling and protect the confidentiality of respondents.
-These pairs are Mott Haven/Melrose and Hunts Point/Longwood in the Bronx, Morrisania/Crotona and Belmont/East Tremont in the Bronx, the Financial District and Greenwich Village/Soho in Manhattan, and Clinton/Chelsea and Midtown in Manhattan.
-Because sub-borough areas are constructed from census tracts, their boundaries do not coincide precisely with community district boundaries, which generally follow major streets.
-The US Census Bureau periodically updates its geographic boundaries for each decennial census, and so the shapes of sub-borough areas changed slightly between the 2011 and 2012 releases of the American Community Survey.
-Although we treat these different vintages of sub-borough areas as being consistent over time, we advise some caution when comparing the most recent estimates to earlier years.
+The U.S. Census Bureau combined four pairs of community districts in creating the sub-borough areas to improve sampling and protect the confidentiality of respondents.
+These pairs are Mott Haven/Melrose (BX 01) and Hunts Point/Longwood (BX 02) in the Bronx (combined into SBA 101), Morrisania/Crotona (BX 03) and Belmont/East Tremont (BX 06) in the Bronx (combined into SBA 102), the Financial District (MN 01) and Greenwich Village/Soho (MN 02) in Manhattan (combined into SBA 301), and Clinton/Chelsea (MN 04) and Midtown (MN 05) in Manhattan (combined into SBA 303).
+Because sub-borough areas are constructed from Census tracts, their boundaries do not coincide precisely with community district boundaries, which generally follow major streets.
+However, they are similar enough that we use them interchangeably throughout this report.
+The U.S. Census Bureau periodically updates its geographic boundaries for each decennial census, and so the shapes of sub-borough areas changed slightly between the 2011 and 2012 releases of the American Community Survey.
+Although we treat these different vintages of sub-borough areas as being consistent over time, we advise some caution when comparing estimates from 2018 to earlier years.

 Decennial Census (Census): From 1970 through 2000, the decennial census consisted of two parts: the “short form” that collected information from every person and about every housing unit in the country, and the “long form” of additional questions asked of a sample of people and households.
 The short form collected information on age, race, Hispanic or Latino origin, household relationship, sex, tenure, and vacancy status.
 The long form provided more in-depth information about personal and housing characteristics such as income, employment status, and housing costs.
 Coredata.nyc uses data from the decennial census short and long forms to derive demographic, economic, and housing measures for the years 2000 and 2010.
 To create most of these indicators, we use summary census data reported at the city, borough, and sub-borough area levels.
 In 2010, the decennial census only included the short form since most of the data that had previously been included in the long form were now reported in the American Community Survey (see below).
 While much of the decennial census short-form data is also found in the American Community Survey (such as the count of households), the two sources often report differing numbers for statistical and methodological reasons.